Finite Population Identification and Design-Based Sensitivity Analysis: Design-Based Sensitivity Analysis

+This distribution $\underline{p}$ over $K^\text{true,max}$ induces a distribution over the sets $\Theta_I(K)$.
+Since $\Theta_I(K)$ contains the true ATE so long as $K \leq K^\text{true,max}$ and the model is not falsified, this implies that $\Theta_I(K(\alpha))$ is a robust empirical Bayesian $1-\alpha$ credible set for ATE: It is a $1-\alpha$ credible set for ATE for any prior on $(\Y(1),\Y(0))$ that is consistent with our baseline assumption on potential outcomes, \ref{assump:boundedSupport1}.
+We call it an ``empirical'' Bayes credible set because the distribution $\underline{p}$ depends on the observed data $(\Y,\X)$.
+We give additional details and discussions of these results in appendix \ref{sec:moreBayesian}.

-Our approach is based on obtaining a distribution over identified sets, rather than a posterior distribution for ATE itself.
-This distinction is well known from the previous literature on Bayesian inference in partially identified settings (e.g., \citealt{kline2016bayesian} and the references therein).
-This analysis nonetheless allows us to make some probabilistic statements about ATE.
-For example, in figure \ref{fig:Gneezy}, we can say that there is at least a 90\% chance that ATE is in $\Theta_I(K(0.1)) = [-6,22]$, and that there is at least a 65\% chance that ATE is non-negative, both according to our randomization-based prior distribution $\underline{p}$.
+This Bayesian interpretation is based on obtaining a distribution over the sets $\Theta_I(K)$, rather than obtaining a posterior distribution for ATE itself.
+This distinction is well known from the previous literature on Bayesian inference in partially identified settings.
+One consequence is that, like that previous literature (e.g., \citealt{poirier1998revising}, \citealt{moon2012bayesian}, \citealt{kline2016bayesian}, \citealt{giacomini2021robust}), we cannot make probabilistic statements about where ATE is \emph{within} the set $\Theta_I(K(\alpha))$.
+This analysis nonetheless allows us to make some probabilistic statements about ATE directly.
+For example, in figure \ref{fig:Gneezy}, we can say that there is at least a 90\% posterior probability that ATE is in $\Theta_I(K(0.1)) = [-6,22]$, and that there is at least a 65\% posterior probability that ATE is non-negative, regardless of what one's prior on $(\Y(1),\Y(0))$ is.